jnozzi/cocoadev.com/SiteContent/General/IBOutletNSViewIsNil.markdown

 Solved this.
 Boy, do I feel stupid now.
 The solution to this one hit me in the forehead like a truck.
 DOH!

-Each view was connected to an [[IBOutlet]] named "viewX", "viewY", "viewZ", etc.  The controller also had an action to show each of the views, which was connected to a menu item and to the toolbar item's action selector.
+Each view was connected to an General/IBOutlet named "viewX", "viewY", "viewZ", etc.  The controller also had an action to show each of the views, which was connected to a menu item and to the toolbar item's action selector.
 The actions were named "setViewX", "setViewY", etc.  When a nib is loaded and an outlet connected, first IB attempts to set the outlet using a "setOutletName" method, before setting the outletName instance variable directly.
 Since my methods were named setViewName,